osprey-dcs/zest/README.md

 ### Generate fabrication package
 `make fab`

-It will download a script I had in the BIDS repo and use it.
+It will download a script I had in the BIDS repo and use it to generate the gerber, drill, bom and xyposition files.
 I didn't include the whole BIDS as submodule because I don't feel it's necessary, as I am only using this single file here.

 ### Generate QR code for SN